Divorce Property Settlement Process in NSW

 Under the Family Law Act 1975, the family court requires you and your ex-spouse to make a genuine attempt to settle your property outside of the court—which is best negotiated with the help of a property settlement lawyer or financial advisor.

-Does a property settlement have to go to court?
+Does a divorce property settlement have to go to court?

-If you and your ex-spouse can agree on how the assets and property will be divided, you may not need to take your property settlement to court.
+If you and your ex-spouse can agree on dividing assets, you may not need to take your property settlement to court.
 Instead, you can have a property settlement lawyer draft up a financial agreement or organise a consent order from the court.

 However, this is not always possible.
 In such cases, it’s best to speak to a property settlement lawyer about the next steps you can take.

-Is there a time limit on property settlement?
+Is there a time limit on property settlements?

 If you’re experiencing a de facto relationship or marriage break down, it’s incredibly important to organise your property settlement as soon as possible.
 This is because there are time limits that apply to financial settlements in NSW.